Toutouwai/HannaCodeDialog/README.md

 #### PageAutocomplete inputfield type

 The `PageAutocomplete` inputfield type can only be used via a `HannaCodeDialog::buildForm` hook.
-See the [PhpDoc documentation](https://github.com/processwire/processwire/blob/51629cdd5f381d3881133baf83e1bd2d9306f867/wire/modules/Inputfield/InputfieldPageAutocomplete/InputfieldPageAutocomplete.module#L11-L24) for the list of inputfield properties that may be set.
+See the [PHPDoc documentation](https://github.com/processwire/processwire/blob/51629cdd5f381d3881133baf83e1bd2d9306f867/wire/modules/Inputfield/InputfieldPageAutocomplete/InputfieldPageAutocomplete.module#L11-L24) for the list of inputfield properties that may be set.
 Particularly `findPagesSelector` for limiting the pages that may be selected and `maxSelectedItems` for allowing only a single page selection.

 #### Example buildForm() hook